raspberrypilearning/comic-character/en/step_6.md

 --- task ---

-Change the value of the variable `alertMessage` to store a user friendly validation message if the `name-text` input field has been left blank.
+Change the value of the variable `alertMessage` to hold a user friendly validation message if the `name-text` input field has been left blank.

 --- code ---
 ---